anilabraham-IT/IntuneEDU/IntuneEDU/troubleshoot-groups-intune-for-edu.md

 The article provides answers to questions about creating and editing groups in Intune for Education.

-## Why can't I edit the "All Devices", "All Users", "All Students", or "All Teachers" groups?
+## Why can't I edit the default groups?

 Intune for Education creates a set of default, tenant-level groups when your school's account is created.
 These groups, **All Users** and **All Devices**, cannot be changed.
 The **All Teachers** and **All Students** groups are created after School Data Sync has imported student and teacher data into Intune for Education, and cannot be changed either.